raampl/DesignPatterns/README.md

 - **Concrete Factories** - `CoolingFactory`, `WarmingFactory`, `RoomTemperatureFactory`
 - **Concrete Products** - `Cooling`, `Warming`, `RoomTemperature` classes implementing `IAirConditioner`
 - **AirConditioner Service** - Manages factories via a Dictionary and delegates object creation
----

-## Factory Pattern

-The Factory Method pattern is a creational design pattern that provides an interface for creating objects without specifying the exact classes to instantiate.
-This repository demonstrates the pattern using an air conditioning system.

 ### Class Diagram